trevordbunch/cis411_lab0_req/labreports/LAB_ArturD0nnelly.md

 - NF.4 The system must remove the item from the manu if the item is not awaileble.
 (Mason Leaver)

 ### System Requirements
+- S.1 The system must use GPS to identify location of the delivery.
+(Elon Musk)
+- S.2 The system must have emultiple languages availble for the for the users and the buisness.
+(Elon Musk)
+- S.3 The system must not be exasible if the user is not connected to messiah network.
+(Elon Musk)